 a.
 Future Medical Evaluations and Examinations.
 If a disability retirement is granted to any Member under age 55, the Board may require the Member to undergo future medical evaluations and examinations.
 Such future reviews may be required upon granting the disability retirement application, or at anytime thereafter.
-Such examinations may be at ACERA's expense.70 If the place of examination is neither in Alameda County, nor the County in California in which the Member currently resides, the Member may request, in writing to the D.U., that ACERA reimburse the Member for reasonable travel expenses, including mileage, in amounts paid at prevailing rates established by the Employer, and which the D.M., in its sole discretion, may grant or deny all or part of such request.
+The CEO has authority to order examinations and/or completion of questionnaires based on the CEO's best judgment.
+Required examinations will be at ACERA's expense.70 If the place of examination is neither in Alameda County, nor the County in California in which the Member currently resides, the Member may request, in writing to the D.U., that ACERA reimburse the Member for reasonable travel expenses, including mileage, in amounts paid at prevailing rates established by the Employer, and which the D.M., in its sole discretion, may grant or deny all or part of such request.
 The Member shall not be entitled to reimbursement absent the Member providing to ACERA adequate supporting written documentation (such as original receipts for expenses) establishing expenses actually incurred by the Member for which reimbursement is sought.